Africanized Honey Bees

 When seeking shelter, do not hide in thick underbrush or water as it may take the bees thirty minutes or longer to leave an area.
 Look for enclosed locations, such as a building or vehicle.
 Some bees will probably enter the shelter with you, but most will remain outside.

-Stingers should be scraped (not plucked) out with a blunt object, such as a fingernail or credit card.
+Stingers should be scraped out with a blunt object, such as a fingernail or credit card.
 Doing this as soon as possible will stop the release of venom.
-Wash the sting with soap and water and apply ice to stop the swelling.
-Swelling is normal and does not mean the victim is having an allergic reaction.
+Wash the sting site with soap and water and apply ice to stop the swelling.
+Some swelling is normal and does not necessarily mean the victim is having an allergic reaction.